I, Tina

 I, Tina: My Life Story is a 1986 autobiography by Tina Turner, co-written by MTV news correspondent and music critic Kurt Loder.
-The book was reissued by Dey Street Books in 2010.
+It was published by William Morrow and Company, and was reissued by Dey Street Books in 2010.

 Content

-The book details Tina Turner's story from her childhood in Nutbush, Tennessee to her initial rise to fame in St. Louis under the leadership of blues musician Ike Turner which became an abusive marriage, leading up to her resurgence in the 1980s.
+The book details Tina Turner's story from her childhood in Nutbush, Tennessee, to her initial rise to fame in St. Louis under the leadership of blues musician Ike Turner which became an abusive marriage, leading up to her resurgence in the 1980s.

 Contributors

-The book contains passages from many of Turner's family, friends and associates, among those are:
+The book contains passages from many of Turner's family, friends and associates, including: